rohan-kumar-nutanix/marina/README.md

 # content-management-marina
 Marina Service

-# Welcome to your new service
+# Welcome to your new service Marina for Content Management.
 We've created an empty service structure to show you the setup and workflow with Canaveral.

 ### Directory Structure